Transactions are an essential part of applications. Without them, it would be impossible to maintain data consistency.

 The SAGA Pattern

-A saga is a sequence of local transactions where each transaction updates data within a single service.
-The first transaction is initiated by an external request corresponding to the system operation, and then each subsequent step is triggered by the completion of the previous one.
+A saga pattern is a sequence of local transactions where each transaction updates data within a single service.
+The first transaction in a saga is initiated by an external request corresponding to the system operation, and then each subsequent step is triggered by the completion of the previous one.

 There are a couple of different ways to implement a saga transaction, but the two most popular are: